-When recruiting new staff, the academy/nursery will continue to follow the relevant safer recruitment processes for their setting.
+When recruiting new staff and volunteers, The academy/nursery will continue to follow the relevant safer recruitment processes for their setting.

 Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.